antimof/UxPlay/README.md

      Broadcom GPU.  _Tested on Raspberry Pi Models 3B+, 4B, and 5._
    * Support for running on Microsoft Windows (builds with the MinGW-64 compiler in the unix-like MSYS2 environment).

+Note: AirPlay2 multi-room audio streaming is not supported: use [shairport-sync](https://github.com/mikebrady/shairport-sync) for that.

 ## Packaging status (Linux and \*BSD distributions)